If you'd like to help create our community, please let us know and we'll contact you once we can begin meeting.

 Zen emphasizes returning to stillness, finding the movement at its heart.
 Qigong's energy moves in streams supported by the stillness of the earth that bears all and the sky that embraces all.
 The forms through which we exercise our mind create the body of our practice - a source of effortless effort in the midst of our daily activities.

 There are many flavors of Zen and Qigong.
-Meadowmind's founding teacher has received authorization to offer precepts in Ordinary Mind Zen, lay entrustment in Soto Zen, and is a senior teacher of Dayan (Wild Goose) qigong.
+Meadowmind's teacher received denkai to offer precepts in Ordinary Mind Zen, has lay entrustment in Soto Zen, and is authorized as a senior teacher of Dayan (Wild Goose) qigong.

 Ordinary Mind Zen

 Finding Your Place Where You Are

 cannot be grasped,

 despite a self which, striving to let go,